yahya14/PlazaToon/README.md

 **Note:** There wasn't any clarity in the tool of how things work, and some of the features still needs re-design to make it easy to use for everyone.
 Anyways...

 When launching the program, enter you Wii U's local IP in the entry box then click the connect button.
 The button will tranform into a blue colour that indicates that you're conected.
-Will come back to that later.
+You don't have to click the *Recalculate* button after the first since it does that for you already, but remember that to always click it after every loading screen.

 ####Character selection